 Be patient.
-It often takes a child with an ASD longer to process information, so you may need to slow down your conversation to his or her speed.
+It often takes a child with an ASD longer to process information.
+You may need to slow down your conversation to his or her speed.

 Teach the child how to express anger without being too aggressive.
 Children with an ASD should know that they don't have to hold their anger and frustration inside.

 Always stay positive.
-Children with an ASD respond best to positive reinforcement, so be sure to mention or reward good behavior.
+Children with an ASD respond best to positive reinforcement.
+Be sure to mention or reward good behavior.

 Ignore irritating attention-getting behavior.
 ASD children may act badly at times to get you to focus on them.
 Ignoring this behavior is often the best way to prevent it.